mohamedezz96/Terraform-Modules/EKS/EKS-Cluster/README.md

 | cluster_version          | The Kubernetes version for the cluster.           | `string`      |        N/A   |   yes    |
 | subnet_ids             | The EKS VPC subnets ID private & public.                        | `list`      |    N/A       |   yes    |

+  ### Note:
+  - At least 2 public & 2 private subnets in 2 different AZs.

 ## Outputs

 | Name                        | Description                                        | Type          |